JamesPhillipsUK/GitHubProfilePluginAPI/CONTRIBUTING.md

 }
 ```

 - When writing PHP code, use long tags, not short tags.
-Short tags only work when they're enabled by server admins, and are scheduled to be deprecated in a future update to PHP.
+Short tags only work when they're enabled by server admins, and are deprecated.
+These tags should have their own line.

 ```php
 <?php